 Serving: 1cookieCalories: 142kcalCarbohydrates: 19.8gFat: 6.6gCholesterol: 25mgSodium: 48mg

 First published Feb.
-13, 2018, updated Nov 13, 2022
+13, 2018, updated Dec.
+20, 2024, for better readability.

-Remember cookies are for sharing, which means you can eat all the cookies except one!
+Remember, cookies are for sharing, which means you can eat all the cookies except one!

 Holiday Cookies

 Thank you for stopping by the One Hot Oven blog.
-Please leave a comment to say Hello or just let me know what you are baking these days, I always love hearing from fellow bakers.
-Have any questions or just want to chat about the recipe?
-Contact me here, and I’ll be happy to help!
+Please leave a comment to say hello or tell me what you are baking; I always love hearing from fellow bakers.
+Do you have any questions or want to chat about the recipe?
+Please visit my About page for information, and I’ll be happy to help!

 About Jere’

 From learning to cook on a farm in Indiana to culinary school in California, my passion for food is never-ending.
-Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing both sweet and savory recipes with all my baking friends.
+Turning on my oven to bake something for friends and family is my happy place, and I am glad to be here at One Hot Oven sharing sweet and savory family-friendly recipes for your cooking and baking inspiration.

 One Hot Oven Logo.

-Comments
+29 Comments

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *